 Be sure to order plenty of swatches and samples and see how the different colors pair together and work in your space.

-'Darker shades of green really pop alongside metallic touches that will enhance the warmth of the color and give it shine, so I’d recommend going for a brass or gold finish for the brassware and cabinetry handles.' says Melissa Klink, Head of Design at Harvey Jones.
+'Darker shades of green really pop alongside metallic touches that will enhance the warmth of the color and give it shine, so I’d recommend going for a brass or gold finish for the brassware and cabinetry handles.'
+Says Melissa Klink, Head of Design at Harvey Jones (opens in new tab).